iamukul23/Red-Connect/README.md

 **Save Lives.
 Donate Blood.
 Be a Hero.** ❤️

-*Built with ❤️ by Sarthak Routray to make blood donation accessible and efficient for everyone.*
+*Built with ❤️ by Mukul to make blood donation accessible and efficient for everyone.*